skit-ai/emotion-tts-dataset/README.md

 # emotion-tts-dataset
-Dataset release for Emotional TTS in Indian English Accent
+Dataset release for an Emotional TTS in Indian English Accent

 The dataset can be downloaded by clicking on this [link](https://emotion-tts.s3.ap-south-1.amazonaws.com/emotions.zip).